 Chancellor Bob Meyer speaks with the students attending the intercultural leadership portion of the Summer STEAM Experience, urging them to pursue their dreams.

-Students at the intercultural leadership portion of the Summer STEAM Experience shoot foam rockets after different groups received varying instructions how to play a game.
+Students at the intercultural leadership portion of the Summer STEAM Experience shoot foam rockets after different groups received varying instructions on how to play a game.
 The students could not speak during the exercise.
 The goal is to teach students about learning to respond to differences and to understand nonverbal language varies across cultures.
 Intercultural leadership strives to find ways to connect people across cultural differences in ways that acknowledge differences and strengths.

 Rachael May, of Menomonie, works on a project during the intercultural leadership portion of the Summer STEAM Experience.
 May says she attended the conference to help to learn how to stop bullies.